cutright/DVH-Analytics/install_notes.md

 Additional SQLite vs PostgreSQL information can be found [here](https://tableplus.com/blog/2018/08/sqlite-vs-postgresql-which-database-to-use-and-why.html).

-SQLite works out of the box, the 'host' field in Database Connections is the name of the file, located in your user directory/Apps/dvh_analytics/data.
-If you'd like to store the database on a network drive, just copy and past the network location (and give it a name like dvha.db).
-Be careful though as SQLite does not support multiple simulaneous users.
+SQLite works out of the box, the 'host' field in Database Connections is the name of the file, located in ~/Apps/dvh_analytics/data

 ## PostgreSQL
 If you have access to a PostgreSQL DB, you simply need to fill in the login information by going to